section-engineering-education/engineering-education/articles/getting-started-with-spring-websockets/index.md

 ### Conclusion:

-In this guide, we went through some of the basic principles about WebSockets and how to implement them in Spring.
+ In this guide, we went through the basics of WebSockets and STOMP and how to implement them in Spring.
+We also covered the basics of securing your WebSocket connections by intercepting a CONNECT frame.
 With this knowledge, you can begin to play around and create your own interactive apps.
 You can try building a chat app or if you're feeling ambitious a multiplayer game.
 As a further exercise I would suggest trying to improve on the security I added to it.
 Try to find a way to avoid adding the credentials into the headers in plain text.
 With that being said, you can find all the code written in this guide in this [repo](https://github.com/john-amiscaray/Getting-Started-With-Spring-WebSockets).